Welcome to THE GAFF

 Audiences can enjoy this intriguing story, in promenade theatre style, in various locations in St. Mary's, Limerick.
 The meeting point is Katy Daly's pub, opposite King John's Castle with ensuing scenes taking place in street locations and inside the nearby St. Munchin's (former Church of Ireland) Church.
 Joan Sheehy directs an exceptional cast of Limerick performers for this unique production including Gene Rooney, Aidan Crowe, Georgina Miller, Padhraic Hastings, James Corr, Carrie Barrett, Carmel Duggan, Megan O’Halloran, Mary O’Sullivan and Sheila Fitzpatrick.

 Mike Finn’s newest play was a huge success when it was read in St. Mary’s National School, Bishop St. on July 4th, 2024.
-You can now listen to an audio recording of this play on our Soundcloud platform here.
+You can now listen to an audio recording of this play on Soundcloud.

 New company home: Phase one Complete